wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/7-exercise-topology-options.md

 In the left-hand navigation, select **Users**.

-Examine the external user settings for available to administrators by selecting **User Settings** and then **Manage external collaboration settings**.
+Examine the external user settings available to administrators by selecting **User Settings** and then **Manage external collaboration settings**.

 ![Screenshot of the user settings page](../media/07-user-settings-01.png)